zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-036.png)

-9. The job discover the Sensitive Data has been submitted<br>
-_(Tips: Right click on "View Job Details" link and select "Open Link in New Tab" to follow the process)_
+9. The job discover the Sensitive Data has been submitted _(Tips: Right click on "View Job Details" link and select "Open Link in New Tab" to follow the process)_

     ![](./images/dms-037.png)